 \section{Control language}

 Since there are many ways of solving the multi-class classification problem, we present here a descriptive control language that unifies many of the ideas presented in the previous sections.
 This is not a ``one-size-fits-all'' solution, but rather a means of specifying a particular partitioning that best suits the problem at hand.
-This partitioning could be arrived at either through prior knowledge, or empirically by measuring the distance between the classes, for instance--or by simply exhaustively testing different configurations.
+This partitioning could be arrived at either through prior knowledge, empirically--for instance by measuring the distances between all the classes-- or by simply exhaustively testing different configurations.

 In Backus-Naur form (BNF) the control language looks like this: